Veterinary Technology On-Site Diploma Program

 - Office protocol

-The Animal Health Technology program has a longstanding history at TRU.
-Since 1981, our program has offered small class sizes, quality course work and unique training opportunities.
-Our program is accredited by the Canadian Veterinary Medical Association, and combines classroom and laboratory instruction, field and clinical experience with small and large animals.
+The Veterinary Technology program has a longstanding history at TRU.
+Since 1981, our program has offered small class sizes, quality coursework, and unique training opportunities.
+Our program is accredited by the Canadian Veterinary Medical Association and combines classroom and laboratory instruction, field and clinical experience with small and large animals.
 Students have daily hands-on experiences with small animals in the teaching facility on campus.
-Large animal work is carried out in a separate facility where students develop hands-on experience with livestock, wildlife and birds.
+Large animal work is carried out in a separate facility where students develop hands-on experience with livestock, wildlife, and birds.

 There are 30 hours a week of combined lecture and laboratory work.
-Students are also responsible for case study sessions and for providing routine daily care for the university animals.
+Students are also responsible for case study sessions and for providing routine daily care for the program animals.
 Animal care involves evening and weekend duty.
-Two, 3-week clinical practicums take place at veterinary facilities during the second year of the program.
+Students' clinical practicums take place at veterinary facilities during the 1st year (2 weeks) and 2nd year (4 weeks) of the program.

-Video created by AHT students Evangeline McElwain, Caitlyn Knight, and Ali Lussier
+Video created by former AHT students Evangeline McElwain, Caitlyn Knight, and Ali Lussier

 A unique learning experience